The LTE Hardware Landscape: Your Options And Important Choices

 - Require separate SIM card purchase

-Option 2: Self-Certify Your Own End Device
+LTE Hardware Option 2: Self-Certify Your Own End Device

 One of the first 4G LTE modem products to market was the NimbeLink Skywire.
-The Skywire offers a number of network options and development kits and allows users to pay a monthly rate for cellular data plans.
+The Skywire offers a number of network options and development kits, and allows users to pay a monthly rate for cellular data plans.

-- Time intensive certification process
+- Requires a time-consuming certification process

-- Heavy upfront development and certification costs
+- Is subject to upfront development and certification costs

-- Limited configuration options
+- Tends to have limited configuration options

-- Often require sacrificing features
+- Often requires sacrificing features

 NEW!
 Option 4: OnLogic Hardware with Extrovert Technology

-As you’ve seen, while there are a number of options available for 4G LTE connectivity, if you need an easy to activate, industrial, fully integrated 4G LTE device, OnLogic hardware with Extrovert technology may be just the solution you’ve been looking for.
+As you’ve seen, while there are a number of options available for LTE hardware connectivity, if you need an easy to activate, industrial, fully integrated 4G LTE device, OnLogic hardware with Extrovert technology may be just the solution you’ve been looking for.

-Learn More About Extrovert 4G LTE
+Learn More About Extrovert LTE

-The Easiest 4G Solution for IoT PCs
+The Easiest Cellular Connectivity Solution for IoT PCs